Skip to content

 • Classifying workers correctly.
 Global businesses hire a combination of full-time employees, independent contractors, and freelancers, each with different tax and payroll structures.
 Misclassifying workers leads to tax fraud investigations and legal disputes.
 Many countries have strict worker classification rules.
 For example, in the UK, IR35 regulations determine whether a worker is an independent contractor or an employee.

 • Managing payroll in multiple currencies.
-Businesses must convert salaries into the correct local currency while considering fluctuating exchange rates when employees are located in different countries.
+When employees are located in different countries, businesses must convert salaries into the correct local currency while considering fluctuating exchange rates.
 Currency exchange fees also impact payroll costs.
 Exchange rate fluctuations lead to payroll inconsistencies, which cause employees to receive less or more than expected.

 How does an EOR simplify your payroll process?

 An Employer of Record (EOR) makes payroll easier by handling all payments, taxes, and legal requirements for employees in different countries.
-An EOR takes care of local payroll, tax filings, and employee benefits on their behalf instead of a company setting up a legal business in every country where they hire.
+Instead of a company setting up a legal business in every country where they hire, an EOR takes care of local payroll, tax filings, and employee benefits on their behalf.
 EOR helps businesses expand globally without worrying about labor laws or payroll mistakes.

-An EOR ensures that employees are paid accurately and on time and also makes sure that the correct taxes and social security contributions are deducted.
+An EOR confirms that employees are paid accurately and on time, and that the correct taxes and social security contributions are deducted.
 It manages everything including payroll processing and payslip distribution and benefits such as health insurance and retirement plans.
-Businesses do not have to worry about compliance issues or fines because an EOR follows all local employment laws.
+Businesses don't have to worry about compliance issues or fines because an EOR follows all local employment laws.

-Companies save time and reduce stress related to payroll, especially when hiring international employees, by using an EOR.
+By using an EOR, companies save time and reduce stress related to payroll, especially when hiring international employees.
 It removes the need for HR teams to handle tax laws and allows businesses to focus on growth.
-An EOR payroll management ensures a smooth and legal payroll process without extra administrative work when hiring remote workers.
+When hiring remote workers, an EOR payroll management delivers a smooth and legal payroll process without extra administrative work.

 How can an EOR handle payroll compliance risks?